wxinix/cpp-explained/src/primitive/CharTypes_StringLiteralCat.md

 const char* my_string = "Hello,World!";
 ```

-> This feature has its roots in the C programming language, created by Dennis Ritchie in the early 1970s.
-It was inherited by C++ when it was developed by Bjarne Stroustrup in the early 1980s. programming.
+> This feature has its roots in the C programming language.
+It was inherited by C++ in the early 1980s.

-## Nuances and caveats
+## Notes on automatic string literal concatenation
 Some nuances and caveats of using automatic concatenation of adjacent string literals:

 ### *Whitespace not strictly required*